 The Political Economy of Bilateral Foreign Aid

-Executive Summary — Foreign aid has always been political, a fact long noted by diplomats, journalists, and scholars.
+Overview — Foreign aid has always been political, a fact long noted by diplomats, journalists, and scholars.
 But then, political forces are behind why aid was developed in the first place and why it continues to survive, even as much of this aid has as its goal to promote economic development or poverty reduction.
 From a developmental standpoint the political economy of aid allocation and receipt can interfere with its optimal distribution.
 Aid policymakers, who want to maximize the developmental impact of foreign assistance, have devised a number of ways to attempt to subvert the political forces at work.
 This paper, a chapter in a forthcoming book, explores the distortions present in aid allocation and spending, and the development community's efforts to depoliticize such allocation and spending.
 As it turns out, none of their solutions can shield foreign aid from the heavy hand of politics.
 Key concepts include:

 - At their worst, fixes to mitigate the political economy distortions of aid receipt and implementation can render impotent the national government in recipient countries, and its role in creating a healthy polity.

 - At their best, such donor fixes may better identify the needs of the recipient populations and better devise and monitor programs in their interest.